 The coins available on Coinbase and Gemini are slightly different.
 Neither platform offers a large selection of altcoins, but Coinbase wins in the category of coin availability.

 Coin users can buy in Gemini: Bitcoin and Ethereum.
 Gemini has a volume of 1.54 million BTC during the last six months.
 That gives it a market share of 4.57%.

 The fees the exchange charges for exchanges depend on how many transactions the user has made recently.
 There are six levels, representing different amounts of bitcoin or ether bought or sold.
-They range from easy traders to those who exchange huge amounts of cryptocurrencies.
+They range from comfortable traders to those who exchange vast quantities of cryptocurrencies.
 Every day at midnight UTC, the commissions are calculated again for each trading pair.
-Since Gemini offers users low fees, this makes the exchange a much better alternative to Coinbase for those users who trade huge amounts of cryptocurrencies.
+Since Gemini offers users low fees, this makes the exchange a much better alternative to Coinbase for those users who trade vast amounts of cryptocurrencies.

-Both Coinbase and Gemini use two-factor authentication and both separate their customers’ money from the money that the respective companies must use to operate.
-This greatly reduces the likelihood of phishing or account hacking.
-Two-factor authentication case requires users to use something they know (a password) and something they have (a cell phone) to log into their account.
+Both Coinbase and Gemini use two-factor authentication, and both separate their customers’ money from the money that the respective companies must use to operate.
+This dramatically reduces the likelihood of phishing or account hacking.
+A two-factor authentication case requires users to use something they know (a password) and something they have (a cell phone) to log into their account.
 A message with a code is sent to your cell phone when you try to log in.
 This code is required to continue.